mikeckennedy/presentations/README.md

-courses
+Presentations
 =======

-Demos and various files related to courses that I've taught.
+Demos and various files related to presentations that I've given.